bozhinov/bHype/README.md

 + Have a process to update OS and packages
   (save state of all virtual machines, shutdown all non essential services, update, reboot host)
 + SNMP alerts (if there is time)
++ Have jail templates (ClonOS inspired)
++ Be able to run post-jail-deployment scripts (turn into a container)

 Alternatives considered:
 + CBSD / ClonOS - Not moving fast enough for me